webix-hub/angular2-demo/README.md

 ## How to run this demo

-After cloning the repo run
+After cloning the repo, run the following commands:

 ```
 npm install